devonorourke/tidybug/docs/sequence_filtering.md

 ```

 ## Amending the Vsearch data
 The combined `vsearch.all.raw.*.qza` files needed to be relabled from their sha1 format to the md5 hash format, as described above.
-We did this by creating
+We did this by creating a test file `vsearch.all.headers.txt` that contained the sha1 and md5 headers in two columns:
 ```
 ## reformat the Vsearch fasta file with md5 hash labels, while retaining the original sha1 hash ID
 qiime tools export --input-path vsearch.all.raw.seqs.qza --output-path vtmpseqs